organics2016/id-generator/README.md

 ## Feature

 - Complete [Snowflake ID](https://en.wikipedia.org/wiki/Snowflake_ID) Implementation
+- Breaking through the concurrency limit that Snowflake ID can only generate 4095 valid IDs in 1 millisecond.
 - Clean configuration interface
 - Does not depend on any service
 - Support Java17